 Read How to Create Accessible Tables to see how to set up your tables properly.

-Office products, like Microsoft Word, have an internal Accessibility Checker to help you find and fix many accessibility issues within your documents.
+Office products, like Microsoft Word, have an internal Accessibility Checker.
+These can help you find and fix many accessibility issues within your documents.

-However, automated accessibility checkers can only find so many issues.
+However, automated accessibility checkers can only find so many issues (about 30%).
 Thus, we should follow the guidelines seen throughout this tutorial.
-Adhering to these guidelines and using the accessibility checker together helps ensure you create accessible documents for your students.
+Adhering to these guidelines and using the accessibility checker can help ensure you create accessible documents for your students.

 Add a Document Title